alx1p/Probe-Steer-LLM/README.md

 - Use of **Semantic Entropy Probes (SEPs)**, precomputed for specific token positions.
 - Dataset prompts and evaluations using **SQuAD v2**.
 - Steering of models using steering vectors
-- Comprehensive analysis using the **our custom scorerr** to study model behavior.
+- Comprehensive analysis using the **our custom scorer** to study model behavior.
 - **KL MODEL TO GUIDE MODEL STEERING BASED ON SEPs**

 ---